MarcLindenbach/waster/readme.md

 6. Voilla

 ## Use
-Click the 'T' in the top right corner to get a list of sites you've visited and how much time you spent there.
+Click the 'W' in the top right corner to get a list of sites you've visited and how much time you spent there.
 Click reset to clear the history.